Bolton Hill, Baltimore: History

-Bolton Hill is named after the estate of George Grundy, who named his estate house after Bolton le Moors, which was located at the site of the current Fifth Regiment Armory.
+The name Bolton Hill is derived from Bolton-le-Moors, the English locality after which the Baltimore merchant, George Grundy, named his original estate house.
+Grundy's estate house, Bolton, stood on the current site of the Fifth Regiment Armory.
 In 1832, The Northern Central Railroad built Bolton Station which was the terminal of the line until 1850 when Calvert Street Station opened.
 Around 1850, the area began to transition from large estate to traditional Baltimore row houses, which were built along a diagonal street grid, unlike the traditional north–south grid of most Baltimore neighborhoods.
-This grid was constructed by Thomas Poppleton to follow now Pennsylvania Avenue and the Jones Falls.
+This grid was constructed by Thomas Poppleton to follow what is now Pennsylvania Avenue and the Jones Falls.
 Early row houses featured plain brick facades with decorative cornices, door surrounds, and window lintels.
 Later, row houses were constructed featuring more ornate designs.
 Construction of row houses continued until the end of the 19th century, but a few large apartments were constructed at the beginning of the 20th century.

 Unlike other prominent neighborhoods in Baltimore at the end of the 19th century, which had restrictive covenants against African-Americans, Jews, and Asians, Bolton Hill was a relatively diverse neighborhood.
 Although socially segregated, many African-American servants for the mansions of wealthy Bolton Hill residents lived in the alley houses of Bolton Hill.
 At the end of the 19th century, Baltimore's German Jewish community moved to Bolton Hill.
 Jews had moved to the western edge of Bolton Hill, and many synagogues, such as Baltimore Hebrew, Chizuk Amuno, and Shearith Israel, moved to McCullough Street and Madison Avenue just west of Bolton Hill.
 Furthermore, two large temples were built within Bolton hill.
 Eutaw Place Temple was built by Temple Oheb Shalom on Eutaw Place in 1892, and the Har Sinai Congregation built a large temple on Bolton Street in 1894—now the oldest Reform congregation in the United States.